Student-centric advice and objective recommendations

 Before answering the essay questions

-All Harvard University applicants have to respond to two 150 word supplemental Harvard essay questions.
-In addition, they will have the opportunity to complete an optional essay.
-This essay is able to be written about a topic of your choice or to answer a provided list of prompts.
+All Harvard University applicants are required to respond to two 150 word supplemental Harvard essay questions.
+In addition, applicants have the opportunity to complete an optional essay of personal choice or one chosen from a list of prompts.

 The first two Harvard supplemental essay questions have a 150 word limit.
-150 words is not a lot.
-Therefore, be short, sweet, and direct with your answers.
-Make sure that you are getting your personality on the page–do not drag on or use filler words!
+Remember, 150 words is not a lot of words to express yourself.
+Therefore, you will need to be short, sweet, and direct with your answers.
+The goal is to share your unique personality on the page–do not drag on or use filler words!
 Just remember to be yourself in your response.

 The optional essay does not have an explicit word count.
 Therefore, write until your point is made!
-You do not want to make your response too short or too long!
-Nobody wants to read a 10-page essay.
+You do not want to make your response too short or too long–most people do not want to read a 10-page essay!

 Essay question #1